 Please refer to Undergraduate Advising Handbook for more information on faculty members' advising responsibilities.

 Eligibility: Consideration for this award is given to any full-time faculty member who has completed two years or more of continuous full-time service at Penn State Behrend as of the judging date.
 Previous recipients are ineligible for a period of five years.
-Recent recipients of this award include: Todd Nesbit (2009), Chris Coulston (2010), Paul Barney (2011), Mark Bestoso (2012), and Linda Hajec (2013).
+Recent recipients of this award include: Chris Coulston (2010), Paul Barney (2011), Mark Bestoso (2012), Linda Hajec (2013), and Beth Potter (2014).

 Nomination Procedure: Any member of the student body, faculty, alumni, administration, or an officially chartered student organization may nominate someone for the award.